 - Base salary, target annual bonus and target annual long-term incentive ("LTI") award, and applicable payment ranges.
-Actual annual bonus payments and annual LTI awards are based on factors described in the "Annual Bonus" section and "Annual LTI Award" section on page 35 of the Compensation Discussion and Analysis; - Participation in the Company's Senior Executive Severance Pay Plan, as described in the "Severance Arrangements" section on page 46 of the Compensation Discussion and Analysis and the "Potential Payments Upon Termination or Change in Control" section on page 61; and - Noncompetition, nonsolicitation and confidentiality covenants in favor of the Company.
+Actual annual bonus payments and annual LTI awards are based on factors described in the "Annual Bonus" section on page 36 and "Annual LTI Awards" section on page 42 of the Compensation Discussion and Analysis; - Participation in the Company's Senior Executive Severance Pay Plan, as described in the "Severance Arrangements" section on page 49 of the Compensation Discussion and Analysis and the "Potential Payments Upon Termination or Change in Control" section on page 64; and - Noncompetition, nonsolicitation and confidentiality covenants in favor of the Company.